Richardaeld/Eldridge_Music/README.md

         + Allauth.
     + Thought(s):
         + The focus could be changed with JS or finding the place where Allauth asignes focus.
++ Phone landscape view is limited.
+    + Caused:
+        + App header and phone on-screen keyboard.
+    + Thought(s):
+        + JS could be used to allow header to scroll out of view until it is needed.
+            + This could conflict with Bootstraps and Jquery function.
+            + This was an idea for this project, however because of limited time it wasnt implemented.
+            + This could be implemented on all mobile sized screens and would greatly increase viewable real-estate.

 # Deployment
 ## GitHub - GitPod